Haseeb-21/Web-Project/breakdownOfWork.md

 Ivan Chen:
 I worked on the following tasks:
-1. update - This task is responsible for updating reminders.
+1. finished update function - This is responsible for updating reminders.
-2. delete - This task is responsible for deleting reminders.
+2. finished delete function - This is responsible for deleting reminders.

 Haseeb Murtaza:
 I worked on the following tasks: